ericmuench/ericmuench/README.md

 # Hi there 👋
 My Name is Eric Münch.
-Currently I am studying Mobile Computing at the [University of Applied Sciences in Hof](https://www.hof-university.de/).
 Here are some facts about me:
-- :calendar: Programming actively since 2018, when I started studying
+- :calendar: Programming actively since 2018, when I started studying at the [University of Applied Sciences in Hof](https://www.hof-university.de/)
 - :computer: Programming- and Markup-Languages, I tried so far:
     - Java
     - Kotlin